In their memorandum the ZVfD wrote:

 anyone could have imagined the horrors of WWII, there were

 some Zionist Jews who saw Hitler’s political doctrine as an

 advantage.
-The Nazis didn’t conceal their desire to get rid of Germany’s Jews,
+The NSDAP didn’t conceal their desire to get rid of Germany’s Jews,

 and some Zionists saw it as an opportunity to boost the rate of Jewish